librarianrafia/cv/index.md

 - Title: Digital Humanities Librarian
 - Assistant Librarian (August 2008- September 2012)
 - Title:Reference/Instruction Librarian

 - Reference & Instruction
 - Women’s and Gender Studies Liaison (October 2012- September 2012)
 - Worked with Department to create exhibits commemorating Women’s History Month in March of 2014, 2015.
 - Subject Specialist to Departments in College of Liberal Arts as needed History, Communication, Disability Studies, Communication.

 `October 2013- August 2014`
 - Instrumental in the formation of the newly created Scholarly Communication Department.
-- Conceived of and co-led Scholarly Communication summer Workshops series, I was heavily involved with the planning and execution of the following workshops: Framing Scholarly Communication, Open Access, ResearchCommons(Institutional Repository), Copyright, Digital Humanities
+- Conceived of and co-led Scholarly Communication summer Workshops series
+  - I was heavily involved with the planning and execution of the following workshops: Framing Scholarly Communication, Open Access, ResearchCommons(Institutional Repository), Copyright, Digital Humanities.

 -  August 2014, the Scholarly Communications Department was dissolved, and I was placed in the Outreach & Scholarship department.
-- nctioned as the interim resource on Scholarly Communication until the Director of Scholarly Communications was hired in May 2015 and the Scholarly Communication Division was reformed.
+  -  Functioned as the interim resource on Scholarly Communication until the Director of Scholarly Communications was hired in May 2015 and the Scholarly Communication Division was reformed.

 - Initiated UT Arlington joining COAPI as affiliate member in 2014
 - Offered  workshops on Scholarly Communication topics on request for faculty and students: Scholarly Communication, Copyright, Digital Humanities